andrejzg/sympscraper/README.md

 4. cd into 'target/'
 5. Run `$ java -jar sympscraper-0.0.1-jar-with-dependencies.jar -u http://www.nhs.uk/Conditions/Glue-ear/Pages/Symptoms.aspx`.1
 1. Download this repository to a local machine.
-To build from source, download the repository to a local machine and run `mvn build`.

 ## How sympscraper works